Asjas/prisma-redis-middleware/README.md

 ## Cached queries

-Here is a list of all the queries that are currently cached in `prisma-redis-middleware`.
+Here is a list of all the query methods that are currently cached by default in `prisma-redis-middleware`.

 - findUnique
 - findFirst